 - Made with natural materials

 - Sold as a set of 2

 Why we chose it: Ideal for kids’ toys, diapers, and books—plus they’re made from natural materials.

 One major selling point of these wicker baskets?
 The flexible handles!
 They make moving kids’ toys, books, and diapers from room to room so simple.
 We recommend buying a few and placing them in a playroom, on a diaper caddy, or just having around in the living room to offer your child a spot to explore.
 That way, you aren’t schlepping everything around the house.
 Plus they’re woven from natural water hyacinth—if your baby or kiddo is interacting with the material, you know it’s eco-friendly and safe.

 These multifunctional, powder-coated steel baskets from Neat Method come in six trendy colors, including this matte green spruce, and two sizes (a small 10-inch square and large 14-inch box that the brand estimates can hold about six bags of pasta).
 The perforated style keeps items obscured without completely hiding them from view.
 And we love that these come with felt pads that prevent the bottom from scratching cabinet shelves or floors and insertable dividers, but we wish the magnetic label holders did, too.
 As one past purchaser notes, a larger size would be handy.
 While other reviewers can’t get enough of them (one bought 40 for their mudroom, office, and pantry!), a few note theirs arrived a bit warped.

 How We Chose These Products

-Here at Domino, design and aesthetics always play an important part in our decision-making.
-In fact, when we vetted our selections for the best storage bins, these two factors were just as important as the practical side of things, like materials, dimensions, and functionality.
+Design and aesthetics always play an important part in decision-making at Domino.
+In fact, when we vetted our selections for the best storage bins, those two factors were just as important as the practical side of things, like materials, dimensions, and functionality.
 And our experts, from organizational pros to interior designers, agree: It’s not form over function but instead form and function when it comes to this essential organizational tool.